TBSliver/Sesbania/docs/dev/database.md

 From the get go, we will need to set some basic design decisions for the database in terms of table naming and items like that.

+## TL;DR

+* Maximum table name length is 53 characters
+* Prefix tables with plugin name
+* Be descriptive within these limits

 ## Data Limits

 There are limits to Table name lengths in: